About this book

 The Farmer's Daughter is a memorable portrait of three decidedly unconventional American lives.
 With wit, poignancy, and an unbounded love for his characters, Jim Harrison has again reminded us why he is one of the most cherished and important authors at work today.

 Jim Harrison is the author of more than twenty-five books of fiction, nonfiction, and poetry.
-The winner of a National Endowment for the Arts grant and a Guggenheim Fellowship, he has had work published in twenty two languages.
 He divides his time between Michigan, Montana, and Arizona.